 A Shares are issued by companies incorporated in mainland China.
-Under current regulations in the People's Republic of China ("China" or the "PRC"), foreign investors can invest in A Shares only through certain institutional investors that have obtained a license and quota from the Chinese regulators or through the Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect programs (together, the "Stock Connect Programs").
+Under current regulations in the People's Republic of China ("China" or the "PRC"), foreign investors can invest in A Shares only through certain institutional investors that have obtained a license and quota from the Chinese regulators or through the trading and clearing facilities of a participating exchange located outside of mainland China ("Stock Connect Programs").
 Bosera Asset Management (International) Co., Ltd. ("Bosera"), the Fund's sub-adviser, has received a license as a Renminbi Qualified Foreign Institutional Investor ("RQFII") from the China Securities Regulatory Commission ("CSRC") and has received an A Shares quota by China's State Administration of Foreign Exchange ("SAFE") for use by the investment products it manages, including the Fund.
-Bosera, on behalf of the investment products it manages, may invest in A Shares and other permitted China securities listed on the Shanghai or Shenzhen Stock Exchanges up to the relevant A Shares quota(s).
-In addition, the Fund may invest in A Shares through the Stock Connect Programs and, in the future, Bosera may also obtain a license on behalf of the Fund as a Qualified Foreign Institutional Investor ("QFII"), another program under Chinese law that would allow the Fund to invest in A Shares.
+Bosera, on behalf of the investment products it manages, may invest in A Shares and other permitted China securities up to the relevant A Shares quota(s).
+In addition, the Fund may invest in A Shares through the Stock Connect Programs and, in the future, Bosera may also obtain a license on behalf of the Fund as a Qualified Foreign Institutional Investor ("QFII"), another program under Chinese law that would allow it to invest in A Shares on behalf of the Fund.